Attendance & Punctuality

 WHAT SCHOOL DO IF YOUR CHILD IS ABSENT:

-Every morning, our admin staff check who is absent and follow routine safeguarding and checking procedures.
+Every morning, our administration staff check who is absent and follow routine safeguarding and checking procedures.
 If you have not informed school about your child’s absence we will try to contact you.
 We will phone and may make a home visit to try and find out why your child is absent.
-If you have told the school why your child is absent but they are off school for longer than a week, then school may phone to check on how they are.
-Both schools record all reasons for absence.
-If you do not provide a reason for why your child was off school we have to record that absence as unauthorised.
+If you have told the school why your child is absent but they are off school for longer than nine sessions, then school may phone to check on how your child is, or make a home visit.
+Both Federation schools record all reasons given for absence.
+If you do not provide a reason for why your child was off school we have to record that absence as unauthorised and safeguarding concerns might be raised.

 HOLIDAYS IN SCHOOL TIME:

 Government rules about taking holidays in school time are strict and place the importance of a child being in school as paramount, and an absolute right of the child.
-In line with this, neither of federation schools can allow or authorise any holidays in term time, unless there are REALLY exceptional circumstances.
-This includes trips to a country of origin to visit extended families, which can be made during school holiday times.
+In line with this, neither of our Federation schools can allow or authorise any holidays in term time, unless there are REALLY exceptional circumstances.
+Reasons that are NOT viewed as exceptional include spending time with unwell grandparents, dying wishes of grandparents to have a term-time family holiday, extended trips to other countries to visit wider family members and the need to take a family holiday during term time because it is financially viable for you.

-It is likely that parents/carers will receive a fine (Fixed Penalty Notice) from the council if they take their children on holiday during term time.
+It is likely that parents/carers will receive a fine (Fixed Penalty Notice) from the council if they take their children on holiday during term time, if the period of absence is more than ten school sessions (five days).

 If you need time off during school time please fill in the form at the bottom of this web page and give it to the school office or email the form to school at the relevant office email address.
-Mrs Cooper is always happy to meet with parents who believe their circumstances to be exceptional in applying for term time leave.
+These forms and requests are subject to external auditing of our procedures and our adherence to Government guidelines.

 HOW ABSENCES ARE COUNTED: